About

 ════════════════════════════════════

 Every piece begins in wax — carved by hand, shaped, refined.
 From there it's cast into solid silver using the lost wax method, a process unchanged for thousands of years.
-For pieces with enamel inlay, finely ground glass is packed into the recesses of the silver by hand, then fired with a jeweler's torch until it melts and fuses — glowing briefly, then cooling into something permanent.
+For pieces with enamel inlay, finely ground glass is packed into the recesses of the silver by hand, then fired — either with a jeweler's torch or in a kiln, depending on the piece — until it melts and fuses, glowing briefly before cooling into something permanent.

 No two pieces come out of that process exactly the same.
 The glass shifts, the color deepens, the light catches differently depending on how you hold it.
 That variability isn't a flaw.
 It's the whole point.

-The result is jewelry that sits at the intersection of modern minimalism and traditional craft — organic in form, architectural in feel, built with techniques that have been refined over centuries.
+The result is jewelry that sits at the intersection of modern minimalism and traditional craft — organic in form, architectural in feel.
 Botanical without being floral.
 Feminine without being soft.

 THE STUDIO — place and process